Herbert Carmichael Irwin: Military career

-On 21 June, however, Irwin and Scott were involved in an incident with the same ship when, approaching RNAS Pulham, Scott "took over from Lt Irwin and decided to direct the landing himself."
+On 21 June, Irwin and Scott were involved in an incident with the same ship when, approaching RNAS Pulham, Scott "took over from Lt Irwin and decided to direct the landing himself."
 An excessively rapid approach to the mooring mast led to a violent deceleration and accidental ballast release, causing a sudden pitch-up that badly damaged the ship's bow.
 Irwin "broke down" on seeing the scale of the damage.
 The accident was attributed to equipment failure, and the R36 never flew again (despite various proposals to recommission it), remaining in its hangar until broken up in June 1926.
 The episode was not the first landing accident in which Scott had been involved and foreshadowed several incidents involving the R101.
 Subsequently, Irwin became captain of the R80.

-Irwin held ground positions at RAF Headquarters (Coastal Area), at RAF Leuchars and with the Air Ministry's Director of Operations and Intelligence before his first transfer to the RAW in 1924.
+Irwin held ground positions at RAF Headquarters (Coastal Area), at RAF Leuchars and with the Air Ministry's Director of Operations and Intelligence before his first transfer to the Royal Airship Works at Cardington, Bedfordshire in 1924.
 After being transferred back to the RAF (see below), he commanded the RAF School of Balloon Training at Larkhill, Salisbury Plain, between 1926 and 1928.
 He was granted a permanent commission as Flight Lieutenant on 1 January 1926.

 Although on secondment to the RAW, Irwin was studying in his spare time for his RAF promotional examination at the time of his death.
 (However, he was the intended commander of the R101's proposed successor, R102; Atherstone would then have taken command of the R101.)

 The Imperial Airship Scheme

-Proposals for an airship network linking Britain to its colonies and dominions emerged in the early 1920s but, due to economic and political factors, only bore fruit with the 1929 launch of two large prototype passenger airships from competing manufacturers, the R101 from the state-owned RAW and the R100 from the private-sector Airship Guarantee Company, a subsidiary of Vickers-Armstrongs.
-Irwin was involved in the programme in two capacities: initially commanding the R33 on experimental flights to aid the design of the new ships and later as captain of the R101.
+Proposals for an airship network linking Britain to its colonies and dominions emerged in the early 1920s but, due to economic and political factors, only bore fruit with the 1929 launch of two large prototype passenger airships from competing manufacturers: the R101 from the state-owned Royal Airship Works, and the R100 from the private-sector Airship Guarantee Company, a subsidiary of Vickers-Armstrongs.
+Irwin was involved in the programme in two capacities, first commanding the R33 on experimental flights to aid the design of the new ships, and later as captain of the R101.